kartikeysharma95UZH/digi_score/README.md

-# Digital Score Analysis Dashboard
+# Digital Score Analysis Methodology

-This dashboard provides visualizations and insights on the average digital scores of websites across different countries.
-It includes a world map visualization, a bar chart for individual countries, and additional information on the websites of selected countries.
+To develop a methodology to assess and visualize the digitization level of communities based on their website features.

 ## Data Scraping